ultimatecoder/ultimatecoder.github.io/_posts/2017-03-14-pycon-pune-2017-a-wonderful-python-experience.md

 Katie is the O'Reilly author.
 Her [book](http://shop.oreilly.com/product/0636920024514.do) on Accessibility depicts her area of expertise.
 She is fun to talk.
-She likes to listen to developer communities, writing and most importantly computer games.
+She likes to listen about developer communities, writing and most importantly computer games.
 Her broad vision on product development is amazing.
 She is an avid reader.
 I enjoyed listening to her experience of being in India very first time.

 #### [Honza Kral](https://twitter.com/honzakral)

-Honza is the dude who loves to contribute on [Django](https://www.djangoproject.com/).
+Honza is the dude who loves contributing to [Django](https://www.djangoproject.com/).
 He is the core contributor of Django too.
 He hacks on Python drivers at the [Elastic](https://www.elastic.co/).
 I was impressed with his suggestions on code design problem I was trying to solve from past few months.
-His suggestions on code design are worth discussing.
+His suggestions on code design are worth noticing.
 He is Vimmer and maintains little [vim](http://vim.org) plugins as a part of his interest.